dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/release-notes/c-cpp-1.md

 - Added a new property [`pageNumber`]({{ site.c-cplusplus-structs }}dlr-result.html#pagenumber) to `DLRResult` to identify the page on which the result is located.

-- Added parameters `TextStringLengthRange` and `LineStringLengthRange` that can be used t to define the minimum and maximum string length when running the recognition process on a text area or a specific line, respectively.
+- Added parameters `TextStringLengthRange` and `LineStringLengthRange` that can be used to define the minimum and maximum string length when running the recognition process on a text area or a specific line, respectively.
 They are available as:
   - [`LabelRecognitionParameter.TextStringLengthRange`]({{ site.parameters-reference }}label-recognition-parameter/parameter-control.html#textstringlengthrange)
   - [`LabelRecognitionParameter.LineStringLengthRange`]({{ site.parameters-reference }}label-recognition-parameter/parameter-control.html#linestringlengthrange)
   - [`TextArea.TextStringLengthRange`]({{ site.parameters-reference }}text-area/parameter-control.html#textstringlengthrange)